HeardLibrary/digital-scholarship/manage/control/github/pages.md

 There are two methods for creating other pages below the landing page in the website hierarchy.
 I'll call them "named Markdown files" and "folder/index.md".

-Your choice of method will depend primarily on your organizational style preferences and on whether you intend to have a complex page hierarchy represented in the site URLs.
+Your choice of method will depend primarily on your organizational style preferences and on whether you intend to have a more complex page hierarchy represented in the site URLs.

 **named Markdown files method**